RPi-Distro/pi-gen/README.md

 # Modified Usage

-To build a Pi OS lite-based image, run litebuilder.sh as sudo from the top directory of the repository.
-Currently configured to be run on Linux based systems, not through docker although that will be sorted in the near future.
-Currently need to work a way to ensure that image is built with latest version of the stem_club repository, and I'm sure there are other QOL changes that can be made.
-For now however, this works as I want it to.
-Turns out that the modified raspi-config is not installing...
-Another problem but not major and shouldn't matter too much anyway.
-But still
+To build a Pi OS lite-based image, run ```./lite-builder ``` as sudo from the top directory of the repository.
+Currently configured to be run on Linux based systems, not through docker although that will be sorted out.
+If for some reason you want to rebuild from scratch, ```./lite-clean.sh ``` will do a clean run and rebuild the working library.

 # pi-gen